Looking for a great read-aloud for Halloween? Get the complete list of teacher-approved and kid-tested October books here!

-Every theme we teach has a set of books that you personally love and so this is my must read Halloween Books for Kinder.
-We store our books in a big black cauldron like bucket I picked up at a Halloween store.
-The kids thinks it’s fun to have them be separate from our regular library.
+Every theme we teach has a set of books that you personally love and so this is my must-read Halloween Books for Kinder.
+We store our books in a big black cauldron-like bucket I picked up at a Halloween store.
+The kids think it’s fun to have them be separate from our regular library.

 Let’s start with the first book in our big pot of Halloween books, How Big Could Your Pumpkin Grow?
 This is a great book for talking about adjectives.
 You will see if your pumpkin can grow as gigantic as a skyscraper or as jumbo as a cowboy hat.
 This story is easy to read and the kids will love using some new adjectives as they revisit this book in your classroom.

 How Many Seeds in a Pumpkin is a great book to talk about counting seeds.
 It’s a little wordy, but you can definitely paraphrase some of the pages.
 The students will explore different strategies to count the seeds.
 For tips on how to count pumpkin seeds in kindergarten, click here.
 This is a great book to do with our Let’s Plant Pumpkins unit.